UO-Biostats/UO_ABS/CLASS_MATERIALS/Datasets/README.md

 From *Temperature accounts for the biodiversity of a hyperdiverse group of insects in urban Los Angeles*, twelve sites in LA in 2014, about 100 taxa, from monthly samples: [dryad](https://datadryad.org/stash/dataset/doi:10.5061/dryad.gr68f2j)

+## New York Housing Authority data

+Lots and lots of data from across decades are available, maybe [here](https://data.cityofnewyork.us/Housing-Development/NYCHA-Development-Data-Book/evjd-dqpz).
+(But note that data cleaning and interpretation is a major task.)